15th Finchley

 A little later in June the Cubs were victorious at the Sports Day.
 They won the ‘Lady Peat’ Shield with 26 points, well ahead of the 10th Finchley who finished second with 16 points.

-39 Scouts and Rovers attended the summer camp that was held on the south coast of Guernsey.
-Although there were a few wet days during the first week, the rest of the time was filled with glorious sunshine.
-The local press were good enough to provide a short report.
+39 Scouts and Rovers left on the 26th July for the summer camp that was held on the south coast of Guernsey.
+Although there were few wet days during the first week, the rest of the time was filled with glorious sunshine.
+The local press was good enough to provide a short report.

-The only other information we have for 1953 is that later in the year they held a very successful bazaar.
-The event was opened by Winifred Atwell, the celebrated pianist, and raised the magnificent sum of £117.
+The only other information we have for 1953 is that later in the year the Group held a very successful bazaar.
+The event was opened by Winifred Atwell the celebrated pianist and raised the magnificent sum of £117.
 This is the equivalent of about £2,700 in today’s (2024) money.

-The only down side about the year was that with just 10 boys a drum and bugle band that had earlier been formed, attracting several recruits, was disbanded.
+The only down side about the year was that a temporary drop in numbers meant that the band that had earlier been formed, attracting several recruits, was disbanded.

 1957 was the 50th anniversary of Scouting and the Jubilee was celebrated both nationally and locally.
 Various events were held in the District in addition to the regular Group meetings, camps and sports events.
 During the week of the 25th February to 2nd March all Groups of the District opened their doors to the public.
 They hoped that as many parents and other interested parties would pop along to one of their meetings to find out what the Cubs and Scouts got up to during their weekly meetings.
 At the meeting held by the 15th the Cubs, Scouts and Rovers all made a contribution.